martingadea/codebase-jkonet-star/README.md

 Diffusion regulates numerous natural processes and drives the dynamics of many successful generative models.
 Current models for learning diffusion terms from observational data often require complex bilevel optimization problems and primarily focus on modeling the drift component of the system.

 We propose a new simple model, JKOnet*, which bypasses the complexity of existing architectures while presenting significantly enhanced representational capabilities: JKOnet* recovers the potential, interaction, and internal energy components of the underlying diffusion process.
-JKOnet* minimizes a simple quadratic loss and drastically outperforms other baselines in terms of sample efficiency, computational complexity, and accuracy.
+JKOnet* minimizes a simple quadratic loss and outperforms other baselines in terms of sample efficiency, computational complexity, and accuracy.
 Additionally, JKOnet* provides a closed-form optimal solution for linearly parametrized functionals, and, when applied to predict the evolution of cellular processes from real-world data, it achieves state-of-the-art accuracy at a fraction of the computational cost of all existing methods.

 ## Installation guide
 - [Docker](#docker)